Getting around Italy: Transportation Tips

 Return tickets are valid within two months of the outward journey, but as two one-way tickets cost the same it’s hardly worth bothering.
 Children aged 4–12 qualify for a fifty percent discount on all journeys.
 Children under four travel free.

 There are huge savings to be had by booking in advance online, especially for Le Frecce.
-As a rough guide, a Frecciarossa high-speed train from Rome to Milan costs from €45 for the three hour journey.
+As a rough guide, a Frecciarossa high-speed train from Rome Dropdown content to Milan Dropdown content costs from €45 for the three hour journey.

 A rail pass is unlikely to be worthwhile for an Italy-only trip.
 Prices are low and as you need to have a reservation for the faster trains.
 The convenience of a pass is outweighed by the extra queues and booking fees.